juniorcl/dotfiles/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ---
-Especial Thanks to my friend [mswell](www.github.com/mswell) who inspired me to make the project.
+Especial Thanks to my friend [mswell](www.github.com/mswell) who inspired me to make this project.
-And especially, coded with :heartpulse:!